 Assertions

-Using a conditional statement to detect an invalid parameter (or to validate some other kind of assumption), along with printing an error message and terminating the program, is such a common response to problems that C++ provides a shortcut method for doing this.
+Using a conditional statement to detect an invalid parameter (or to validate some other kind of assumption), along with printing an error message and terminating the program, is such a common method of detecting problems that C++ provides a shortcut method for doing this.

 In C++, runtime assertions are implemented via the assert preprocessor macro, which lives in the <cassert> header.